Iqoqo/platform-demos/gender-in-news/README.md

 For each news website source:
 1.  nameOfPublication_publication_detailes.txt with the number of articles.
 2.  nameOfPublication_results_summary with statistic for example:
-        25.9% gendered
+        25.9% gendered.

         2131 sentences about men.

         552 sentences about women.

-        3.9 sentences about men for each sentence about women. number of sentences about both 153
+        3.9 sentences about men for each sentence about women.

+        number of sentences about both 153.

-        number of sentences about none 7519
+        number of sentences about none 7519.

 In case you need to merge files, the gengered calculation is: